Tulip Shop Tavern: Reception

-In Bon Appétits 2024 overview of recommended restaurants in Portland, Jordan Michelman said TST "feels reminiscent of Old Portland'".
-TST was also included in The New York Timess 2024 list of Portland's 25 best restaurants.
+In 2023, Jordan Michelman of Sprudge said TST had one of the city's best cocktail programs.
 Thom Hilton included TST in Eater Portlands 2024 list of the city's best establishments for late-night dining.
 In the website's 2024 list of the fifteen best eateries along Killingsworth, Nathan Williams wrote, "Bartenders serve both unpretentious-yet-inventive cocktails and dealer's choice shots, the beer list has plenty of nerdy picks but also domestic tall boys, and the kitchen churns out classic-but-well executed Americana like tavern burgers and wedge salads."
+Rebecca Roland and Alex Frane included TST in the website's 2025 overviews of the city's best burgers and best margaritas.
+In 2025, Matthew Korfhage of Wired recommended the restaurant "for a lower-key, punkier experience" and said TST has "terrific beer and cocktails and perhaps the city's best smash burgers".